 “I have always wanted to be a director, not an actor,” said the 41-year-old Chattopadhyay.
 “But I have noticed that whenever I wanted to shun away something, it has come to my life with greater force.”

 Acting isn’t going away anytime soon from Chattopadhyay’s resumé.
-His most recent appearance was in the Sony Liv series Jehanabad — Of Love and War, which went on to become .
+His most recent appearance was in the Sony Liv series Jehanabad — Of Love and War, which went on to become one of the most-watched Hindi shows in India.
 Chattopadhyay got a slow-motion, low-angle entry shot as Maoist leader Deepak Kumar, walking across the jail corridor while his supporters chant “Deepak bhaiya, aagey badho (keep going)”.
 It is the kind of big-screen hero moment every actor dreams of having in their career.
 Other scenes in the show offer Chattopadhyay whistle-worthy dialoguebaazi and even an opportunity to quote Plato (after killing an inmate without witnesses, Deepak says, “I am the wisest man alive, for I know one thing, and that is that I know nothing”).
 Jehanabad follows the infamous November 2005 incident of a Maoist battalion fighting security forces and the upper-caste Ranvir Sena militia to execute an audacious jailbreak and free their imprisoned comrades.
 Chattopadhyay may not have much screentime but his Deepak looms large over the series.

 Unusually for Bengali actors, Chattopadhyay has had a streak of successes with his Hindi-language projects.
-Jehanabad comes after a string of feature film successes, starting with Kahaani (2012) and followed by and on Netflix.
+Jehanabad comes after a string of feature film successes, starting with Kahaani (2012) and followed by Pari (2018) and Bulbbul on Netflix.
 In 2021, Chattopadhyay starred with Raveena Tandon in Netflix’s crime thriller series Aranyak.
 In all these, Chattopadhyay’s parallel lead is always the sensible and sensitive man who stands by a strong heroine.
 Invariably, he steals the show by virtue of not trying to overshadow his co-star.
 Jehanabad is different and even though Deepak Kumar is a killer, there are unexpected resonances between the character of the well-read Leftist and Chattopadhyay’s own life.

 Grandnephew of the legendary filmmaker and screenwriter Ritwik Ghatak, and nephew of great Bengali writer Mahasweta Devi, Chattopadhyay grew up in a Kolkata home where he was exposed to world cinema, the best of literature, and Left-leaning politics from an early age.
 “When I was seven-eight years old, I remember I’d twirl my hair with my fingers frequently, and apparently Ritwik babu used to do that,” Chattopadhyay recalled.